planetruby/awesome-rubies/README.md

 Ruby 3 - the next major update of ruby (planed for 2020) will be 3 times (3x) faster than Ruby 2.

+Note: The baseline for Ruby3x3 is 2.0 so all the improvements in 2.x will count toward the 3x goal.

 **Q: What's OptCarrot?**